akpw/mktxp/README.md

 and simply add:

 ```
-  - job_name: 'mktxp'
+  - job_name: 'RouterOS_Exporter'
     static_configs:
-      - targets: ['mktxp_machine_IP:49090']
+      - targets: ['routeros_exporter_machine_IP:49090']

 ```

-At that point, we should be all ready for running the main `mktxp export` command that will be gathering router(s) metrics as configured above and serving them to Prometheus via a http server on the default port 49090. \
+At that point, we should be all ready for running the main `routeros_exporter export` command that will be gathering router(s) metrics as configured above and serving them to Prometheus via a http server on the default port 49090. \
 ````
-❯ mktxp export
+❯ routeros_exporter export
 Connecting to router MKT-GT@10.**.*.**
 2021-01-24 14:16:22 Connection to router MKT-GT@10.**.*.** has been established
 Connecting to router MKT-LR@10.**.*.**